wd5gnr/1802black/tools/readme.md

-These are Elf/OS executables that can launch VISUAL02 or the metamonitor from the prompt.
+These are Elf/OS executables for use with 1802Black.

-The VISUAL02 executable uses special sim features to "catch" the E command and bring you back to the OS not the ROM
+* Visual02 - Launch Visual/02 (loads at 75FA).
+Catches the E command to return to prompt instead of ROM.
+A command, for some reason, prevents proper exit (just reset)

+* Metamon - Launch meta monitor from OS

+* diskledon/diskledoff - Turn on/off the disk activity LED (useful if you use Q and want to use it for something else for awhile)